quii/learn-go-with-tests/reading-files.md

 To write a test around this, we'd need some kind of test folder with some example posts in it. _There's nothing terribly wrong with this_, but you are making some trade-offs:
 - for each test you may need to create new files to test a particular behaviour
 - some behaviour will be challenging to test, such as failing to load files
-- the tests will run a little slower because of accessing the file system
+- the tests will run a little slower because they will need to access the file system

-We're also unnecessarily coupling ourselves to a specific file-system implementation.
+We're also unnecessarily coupling ourselves to a specific implementation of the file system.

 ### File system abstractions introduced in Go 1.16

-Go 1.16 introduced an abstraction for file-systems; the [io/fs](https://golang.org/pkg/io/fs/) package.
+Go 1.16 introduced an abstraction for file systems; the [io/fs](https://golang.org/pkg/io/fs/) package.

 > Package fs defines basic interfaces to a file system.
 A file system can be provided by the host operating system but also by other packages.